zernjs/kernel/README.md

 See the [examples](./examples) directory for complete usage examples:

-- [Basic Usage](./examples/basic-usage.ts) - Simple plugin creation and usage
+- [Basic Usage](./examples/basic-usage.ts) - Plugin creation, dependencies, and extensions
 - More examples coming soon...

 ## Contributing